-,st 2021 Buildings will be up to eight storeys on New South Head Road and transition down to one to two storeys at New McLean Street frontage.
-At the corner of Ocean Street and New South Head Roa buildings up to 10 storeys are permitted.
+Buildings will be up to eight storeys on New South Head Road and transition down to one to two storeys at New McLean Street frontage.
+At the corner of Ocean Street and New South Head Road buildings up to 10 storeys are permitted.

 New McLean Street will have an active street frontage and parking and servicing arrangements will be reconfigured to be less visually intrusive.
-The amenity will be improved by including streetscape works, landscaping and reducing the frontage dedicated to vehicle movements.
+The amenity will be improved by including streetscape works, landscaping and reducing the frontage dedicated to vehicle incvements.

 Pedestrian links across the centre, and through the centre to the bus interchange and railway station, will be enhanced.
-The connections to the surrounding New South Road commercial corroder and nearby residential land will increase pedestrian activity and convenience.
+The connections to the surrounding New South road commercial corroder and nearby residential land will increase pedestrian activity and convenience.
 Where commercial development addresses a street, awnings will be provided at street level for weather protection.

-Given the excellent public transport access, the centre is deally located for increased residential and and a softh and a software and a software and a software a and commercial land uses.
-Retailing, medical and health elated services and professional services will continue to cater for the needs of the local community.
+Given the excellent public transport access, the centre is ideally located for increased residential and commercial land uses.
+Retailing, medical and heath related services and professional services will continue to cater for the needs of the relation and community.